-Our data is built off of all regular season games since the 1989-1990 regular season, giving us 27 seasons in all.
-It was fun to test our models performance over the Jordan-dominated 90’s, the Shaqobe 00’s, and to the modern pace-and-space era.
+Our data is built off of all regular season games since the 1989-1990 regular season, giving us 28 seasons in all.
+It was fun to test our models performance over the Jordan-dominated 90’s, the Shaq and Kobe 00’s, and to the modern pace-and-space era.
 There is no doubt that the style of play in the league has changed drastically over this time.
 This poses a challenge for modeling the most recent seasons, as most of our training data will not reflect the boom in outside shooting that we are seeing in the game today.

-For now, we focus on three distinct models, and our predicted brackets are generated by taking the average of their outputs for each series.
-The team with the higher average win probability across the three models is advanced to the next round, and the process is repeated until we have a champion.
-Using this method, we have been able to correctly predict 15 of the 27 champions (56%) going back to 1990, and 25 of the 54 conference champions (46%).
-Overall, our model has correctly predicted the winner in 78% of playoff matchups since 1990, based on out-of-sample testing.
+In each playoff series the team with the higher average win probability across our four models is advanced to the next round, and the process is repeated until we have a champion.
+Using this method, we have been able to correctly predict 16 of the 28 champions (57%) going back to 1990, and 37 of the 56 conference champions (66%).
+Overall, our model has correctly predicted the winner in 79.5% of playoff matchups since 1990, based on out-of-sample testing.

 Using these same methods and models, here are how our predictions did for all NBA playoffs since 1990.
 These historical calculations were generated by removing a given year from our data, refitting our models and then using our models to generate a bracket for that year.